 Although your published website can be viewed from outside your team when it comes to your domain, there are no custom domain options.
 You get a sub-domain [sites.google.com/site/name].
 However, if you want your custom domain, Google can help you purchase one through their domain host partners.

-Backups and Migration:
+Google Sites Reviews of Backups and Migration:

 If you’ve already created your site using the Classic Google Sites in the past, you can easily migrate to the updated New Google Sites.
 During migration, all your files will be transferred to a new URL.